The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 We can't start, can't keep spending money on people who want experimental treatments.

-We just we just can't do this.
+We just can't do this.

 Seniors should be more accepting of the conditions that come with age instead of treating them.